BookStackApp/BookStack/dev/docs/javascript-public-events.md

 # JavaScript Public Events

-There are a range of available events that are emitted as part of a public & supported API for accessing or extending JavaScript libraries and components used in the system.
+There are a range of available events emitted as part of a public & [supported](#support) API for accessing or extending JavaScript libraries and components used in the system.
-These are emitted via standard DOM events so can be listened to using standard APIs like so:
+These are emitted via standard DOM events so can be consumed using standard DOM APIs like so:

 ```javascript
 window.addEventListener('event-name', event => {